At this time, Miami-Dade County is monitoring Hurricane Matthew.

 Dependent children who are incapable of sustaining employment because of mental or physical disability, and are dependent upon the employee for support, may continue to be covered beyond the limiting age, if enrolled prior to age 26.
 Proof of disability must be submitted to the plan on an ongoing basis.

 It is the employee’s responsibility to contact their benefits specialist or human resource office when one of your enrolled dependents becomes ineligible for benefits coverage.
 Enrollment or continuation of an ineligible dependent may result in loss of benefits, disciplinary action, and repayment of claims.
 Dependents may be eligible to continue their medical, dental and vision coverage through COBRA (continuation coverage) if you notify your benefits specialist or human resources office within 60 days of a qualifying event.

 Note: MDC is committed to offering a comprehensive benefit package to you and your family, but also realizes many dependents may no longer be eligible for coverage due to life status changes.
 Miami-Dade County will continue to conduct a Dependent Eligibility Audit in Calendar Year 2017.
 Employees will be required to provide documentation, such as birth or marriage certificates, for any dependents enrolled for healthcare benefits.
 More details regarding the audit will be provided separately.

 Back to Top

 Be sure to review the reference materials available online.
 Once you have the answers you need, begin the enrollment process.
 Don’t wait until the last minute!
 If you have questions regarding plan benefits contact the plan directly during business hours for specific plan benefits and limitations.
 The Help Desk (305-596-Help) will assist only with technical issues (web access, password reset, etc.).

-- Before you begin the online enrollment process review these steps in Benefits Handbook pages 11-12
+- Before you begin the online enrollment process review these steps in the Benefits Handbook

 - To access the online New Hire Benefits Enrollment website, logon to eNet